 About this tool: In Victoria, areas from which water corporations draw water are often given a level of protection under the Catchment and Land Protection Act 1994.
 The areas of declared potable water supply catchments may have special requirements when a property owner or developer wants to undertake works, develop or subdivide, as permitted under the local Municipal Planning Scheme.

 This interactive map is designed to assist landowners in these catchments to navigate any special requirements when developing a property in a declared potable water supply catchment.

 Disclaimer: This tool is to be utilised as a guide only.
 The information provided is indicative only and is not formal planning or legal advice.
 Gippsland Water can be contacted for further property specific discussion.
 The relevant local municipal council planning department should also be able to provide property specific information.

 Please note: This tool is only applicable to land within the declared catchments utilised by Gippsland Water.
 For catchment enquiries beyond Gippsland Water's area of interest, please contact one of the neighbouring Water Corporations.

-Gippsland Water supplies fresh clean drinking water and wastewater to more than 60,000 customers across an area of more than 5,000 square kilometres.
-It maintains a $1 billion infrastructure network, which includes more than 2,000 kilometres of water mains, 16 water treatment plants, over 1,500 kilometres of sewer mains and 14 wastewater treatment plants.
+Gippsland Water supplies fresh clean drinking water to more than 68,000 customers, and wastewater services to more than 61,000 customers across an area of more than 5,000 square kilometres.
+It maintains a $1 billion infrastructure network, which includes more than 2,000 kilometres of water mains, 15 water treatment plants, over 1,700 kilometres of sewer mains and 14 wastewater treatment plants.